apache/doris-website/blog/apache-doris-vs-rockset.md

 ---
 {
-    'title': 'Why Apache Doris is the Best Open Source Alternative to Rockset', 'summary': "Among of all the claim-to-be alternatives to Rockset, Apache Doris is one of the few that cover all the key features of Rockset.", 'description': "Among of all the claim-to-be alternatives to Rockset, Apache Doris is one of the few that cover all the key features of Rockset.", 'date': '2024-06-24',
+    'title': 'Why Apache Doris is the best open source alternative to Rockset', 'summary': "Among of all the claim-to-be alternatives to Rockset, Apache Doris is one of the few that cover all the key features of Rockset.", 'description': "Among of all the claim-to-be alternatives to Rockset, Apache Doris is one of the few that cover all the key features of Rockset.", 'date': '2024-06-24',